NetworkBlockDevice/nbd/doc/proto.md

     the following additional constraints.

-    The server MAY split the reply into any number of content chunks (`NBD_REPLY_TYPE_OFFSET_DATA` and `NBD_REPLY_TYPE_OFFSET_HOLE`);
+    The server MAY split the reply into any number of content chunks (`NBD_REPLY_TYPE_OFFSET_DATA` and `NBD_REPLY_TYPE_OFFSET_HOLE` for
+    structured replies, additionally `NBD_REPLY_TYPE_OFFSET_HOLE_EXT`
-    each chunk MUST describe at least one byte, although to minimize overhead, the server SHOULD use chunks with lengths and offsets as an integer multiple of 512 bytes, where possible (the first and last chunk of an unaligned read being the most obvious places for an exception).
+    for extended headers); each chunk MUST describe at least one byte, although to minimize overhead, the server SHOULD use chunks with lengths and offsets as an integer multiple of 512 bytes, where possible (the first and last chunk of an unaligned read being the most obvious places for an exception).
 The server MUST NOT send content chunks that overlap with any earlier content or error chunk, and MUST NOT send chunks that describe data outside the offset and length of the request, but MAY send the content chunks in any order (the client MUST reassemble content chunks into the correct order), and MAY send additional content chunks even after reporting an error chunk.
-A server MAY support read requests larger than the maximum payload size by splitting the response across multiple chunks (in particular, if extended headers are not in use, a request for more than 2^32 - 8 bytes containing data rather than holes MUST be split to avoid overflowing the `NBD_REPLY_TYPE_OFFSET_DATA` length field); however, the server is also permitted to reject large read requests up front, so a client should be prepared to retry with smaller requests if a large request fails.
+A server MAY support read requests larger than the maximum payload size by splitting the response across multiple chunks (in particular, if extended headers are not in use, a request for more than 2^32 - 8 bytes containing data rather than holes MUST be split to avoid overflowing the 32-bit `NBD_REPLY_TYPE_OFFSET_DATA` length field); however, the server is also permitted to reject large read requests up front, so a client should be prepared to retry with smaller requests if a large request fails.

     When no error is detected, the server MUST send enough data chunks to cover the entire region described by the offset and length of